M202 FLASH: Design

 TPA is triethylaluminum (TEA) thickened with polyisobutylene, in the presence of n-hexane, preventing spontaneous combustion after the warhead rupture.
 TEA, an organometallic compound, is pyrophoric and burns spontaneously at temperatures of 1600 °C (2912 °F) when exposed to air.
 It burns "white hot" because of the aluminum, much hotter than gasoline or napalm.
 The light and heat emission is very intense and can produce skin burns from some (close) distance without direct contact with the flame, by thermal radiation alone.

-A crowd control agent round using CS gas, the XM96, was trialed, but never entered service.
+A crowd control agent round containing CS gas, the XM96, was trialed, but never entered service.

+Operation

 The weapon is meant to be fired from the right shoulder, and can be fired from either a standing, crouching, or prone position.
 It is loaded with a clip which holds a set of four rockets together, which is inserted into the rear of the launcher and can be pushed past the launching position to enable the launcher to be carried while loaded more easily.

 The M202A1 was rated as having a 50% chance of hit against the following targets at the noted ranges, assuming all four rockets were fired at the same time: